EGI-Federation/documentation/content/en/users/check-in/vos/_index.md

 ---
-title: "Virtual Organisations"
+title: "Managing a Virtual Organisation"
+linkTitle: "Managing a VO"
 type: docs
 weight: 30
 description: >
-  Managing Virtual Organisations (VOs) in Check-in
+  Managing a Virtual Organisation (VO) in Check-in
 ---

 This page contains information about using Check-in for managing your Virtual Organisation (VO).
+For joining a VO please look at [Joining Virtual Organisation](../joining-virtual-organisation).

 ## Background